Gizra/euei-euwi-migrate/README.md

 ```
 6. Before migrate `EuProfile` disable auto title generation for `People` type in `Content-type -> People -> Edit`.

+## Post-setup
+1. Enable auto title generation for the `People` contenty type via `Content-type -> People -> Edit`.
+2. Remove .test on the end of email for all users
+`drush scr export_data/prepare/protect_email.php --unprotect=1`

 ## Stuff

 On current step all groups should be made manually.